Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mzMRZqpxaug.md

 ### Transcript

-> will sam or summerslips and merciful have a function beyond story stuff, they're related to the story that's all i could say
+> will sam or summerslips and merciful have a function beyond story stuff, they're related to the story that's all I could say